-The Lord Jesus Christ repeated the word fruit often in that parable.
+The Lord Jesus Christ repeated that word fruit often in that parable.
 He spoke, first, of fruit, and then of more fruit, and then of much fruit.
 Yes, you are ordained not only to bear fruit, but to bear much fruit.
-"Herein is my Father glorified, that ye bear much fruit" (John 15:8).
-In the first place, Christ said: "I am the true Vine, and my Father is the Husbandman" (John 15:1).
-God will watch over the connection between Christ and the branches.
-It is in the power of God through Christ that we are to bear fruit not only more workers, but we need our workers to have a new powera different lifeso that we workers would be able to bring more blessing."
+"Herein is my Father glorified, that ye bear much fruit."
+In the first place, Christ said: "I am the Vine, and my Father is the Husbandman.
+My Father is the Husbandman who has charge of me and you."
+He who will watch over the connection between Christ and the branches is God; and it is in the power of God through Christ we are to bear fruit.

+Oh, Christians, you know this world is perishing for the want of workers.
+And it wants not only more workers - the workers are saying, some more earnestly than others: "We need not only more workers, but we need our workers to have a new power, a different life; that we workers should be able to bring more blessing."
 Children of God, I appeal to you.
 You know what trouble you take, say, in a case of sickness.
-You have a beloved friend apparently in danger of death, and nothing can refresh that friend so much as a few grapes.
-But, they are out of season.
-Still, what trouble you will take to get the grapes that are to be the nourishment of this dying friend!
-And, there are people around who never go to church, and so many who go to church, but do not know Christ.
+You have a beloved friend apparently in danger of death, and nothing can refresh that friend so much as a few grapes, and they are out of season; but what trouble you will take to get the grapes that are to be the nourishment of this dying friend!
+And, oh, there are around you people who never go to church, and so many who go to church, but do not know Christ.
+And yet the heavenly grapes, the grapes of Eshcol, the grapes of the heavenly Vine are not to be had at any price, except as the child of God bears them out of his inner life in fellowship with Christ.

-Oh, Christians, you know this world is perishing for lack of workers.
-And it lacks more than workers.
-Many workers are saying, some more earnestly than others: "We need

-And yet, the heavenly grapes-the grapes of the heavenly Vine-are not to be had at any price except as the child of God bears them out of his inner life in fellowship with Christ.
 Except the children of God are filled with the sap of the heavenly Vine, except they are filled with the Holy Spirit and the love of Jesus, they cannot bear much of the real heavenly grape.
-We all confess there is a great deal of work, a great deal of preaching, teaching, and visiting, a great deal of machinery, and a great deal of earnest effort of every kind.
-But, there is not much manifestation of the power of God in it
+We all confess there is a great deal of work, a great deal of preaching and teaching and visiting, a great deal of machinery, a great deal of earnest effort of every kind; but there is not much manifestation of the power of God in it.

 What is wanting?
-The close connection between the worker and the heavenly Vine is lacking.
+There is wanting the close connection between the worker and the heavenly Vine.
 Christ, the heavenly Vine, has blessings that He could pour on tens of thousands who are perishing.
 Christ, the heavenly Vine, has power to provide the heavenly grapes.
 But "Ye are the branches," and you cannot bear heavenly fruit unless you are in close connection with Jesus Christ.